 USAToday uses the default Touch Bar icon.
 Nov 2018 Update: They are now a blue circle!
 Maybe they read our post 🙂

-Peaktwo is a marketing and web solutions agency.
-We’ve been in business over 10 years – building websites, applications and driving marketing strategy for companies of all sizes and industries.
+Peaktwo is a marketing and website design agency located in Charlotte, NC.
+We’ve been in business over 14 years – building websites, applications and driving marketing strategy for companies of all sizes and industries.
 The company was launched just outside of Washington, DC in the Northern Virginia tech corridor.
 In 2010, we moved our HQ to Charlotte.
 As our business grew, so did our need for people and creative space that matched our energy.
 This led us to our current offices on Main St. in Fort Mill, SC.